-Hillbilly Jim shares the story of the time Uncle Elmer (Stan Frazier) couldn’t make a WWF show in the ’80s and how Vince McMahon reacted in an exorbitant (albeit wasteful!) way.
+Hillbilly Jim shares the story of Uncle Elmer (Stan Frazier) being unable to make a WWF show in the ’80s and how Vince McMahon reacted in an excessive, wasteful way.

 Vince McMahon wasn’t born with a silver spoon.
-In fact, quite the opposite.
-He grew up with his mother Vicky and abusive step-father in an 8-foot-wide New Moon trailer in a trailer park and before that he lived in Manly, North Carolina, in a house with no indoor plumbing where he had to go outside whenever he needed to use the privy.
+It was quite the opposite.
+He grew up with his mother, Vicky, and abusive step-father in an 8-foot-wide New Moon trailer in a trailer park.
+Before that, he lived in Manly, North Carolina, in a house with no indoor plumbing where he had to go outside whenever he needed to use the privy.

 "I grew up dirt poor," McMahon shared in a 2016 interview with Muscle & Fitness.
 "When you’re in that class, a lower economic class, everyone is, quote, ‘above you.’
 And there were a number of individuals who thought they were above me because of their economic situation.
 It always bugged me that people would think they were better than me.
 I developed a philosophy that no one’s better than me, and at the same time, I’m no better than anyone else."